 Fruits & vegetables -- max 5-10%, if any

 Avoid giving too many sweet foods, like fruit, to your Star tortoise.
 They are "junk food" for herbivorous tortoises and may possibly cause colic, protozoan parasite "blooming" (increase in numbers), and other problems if fed in excess.
 Many Star tortoise keepers feed no fruit at all.
 Give less than 10% of the total diet, if any.

 Grasses, weeds, succulents, & flowers -- 90% +

-In general, at least 90% of a Star tortoise's diet should consist of fiber rich grasses and greens.
+In general, at least 90% of a Star tortoise's diet should consist of grasses, weeds, and other fiber rich green stuff.
 Mixed grasses, dark greens, weeds, coarse leaves, and succulents should make the bulk of a Star tortoise's diet.
 Stars tend to like broadleaf weeds better than grasses.

 A diverse diet is most important.
 Offer as large variety of food items as possible.
 Rotate and/or mix foods.